Zymo-Research/figaro/README.md

 #### As Python package

 FIGARO will analyze an entire directory of FASTQ files on the system.
-Run the following command from FIGARO's directory:
+After installation, FIGARO analysis can be run from Python as follows:

 ```